qtile/qtile/docs/manual/config/index.rst

 ------------

-The mod key for the default config is ``mod4``, which is typically bound to the "Super" keys, which are things like the windows key and the mac control key.
+The mod key for the default config is ``mod4``, which is typically bound to the "Super" keys, which are things like the windows key and the mac command key.
 The basic operation is:

 * ``mod + k`` or ``mod + j``: switch windows on the current stack